Note: All students are required to meet the same minimum Standards regardless of eligibility for Title IV funding.

 Repeating a course in which a "D" or "F" was received does not remove the grade from the transcript.
 The second grade earned is calculated into the GPA.

-Failure to complete the minimum cumulative standards of either component while on Academic Probation/SAP Warning or SAP Probation will result in the Academic Dismissal/SAP SUSPENSION of a student’s future aid eligibility.
-The following will be criteria for academic dismissal from the College:
+Failure to complete the minimum cumulative standards of either component while on Academic Probation/Financial Aid Warning or Financial Aid Probation will result in the Academic Dismissal/Financial Aid Suspension of a student’s future aid eligibility.
+The following is the criteria for an academic dismissal from the College:

 - A student on academic probation/financial aid warning (below a 2.5 cumulative GPA) who does not show progression by raising the student's LCN semester GPA the next semester enrolled.

-- A student who failed (C [if admitted Fall 2015 or later], D, F, or W) in N210 Foundations of Professional Practice and fails it again (C, D, F or W).
+- A student who has failed (C, D, F, or W) in N311 Foundations of Professional Practice and failed it again (C, D, F or W).

 - A student who fails two different nursing courses.

 - A student who has withdrawn from two different courses.